martinra/facileLLM.nvim/README.md

 ```

 To integrate facileLLM into [Edgy](https://github.com/folke/edgy.nvim) include,
-for instance, the follwoing in the call to `require("edgy").setup`:
+for instance, the following in the call to `require("edgy").setup`:

 ```lua
 options = {